 Embracing Lifelong Learning

-There is also research that has shown that keeping your mind healthy is one of the best ways to stay healthy well into your later years.
-An active mind throughout life has been proven to keep you living longer and healthier.
-It can also help keep certain conditions at bay, with research showing that older people who stay cognitively active are 2.6 times less likely to develop conditions such as dementia and Alzheimer’s disease.
+There is also research that shows that keeping your mind healthy is one of the best ways to stay healthy well into your later years.
+An active mind throughout life has proved to keep you living longer and healthier.
+It can also help keep certain conditions at bay.
+Research shows that older people who stay cognitively active are 2.6 times less likely to develop conditions such as dementia and Alzheimer’s disease.

-Consider, too, that life itself is an education.
+Consider too, that life itself is an education.
 We are always learning, throughout everything we do in our daily lives.
-Learning does not start at formal education in schools – it starts much earlier, when we are born, when we begin to understand the world around us through our interactions with our parents and caregivers.
-Formal education follows, with school and college, but there are many other types of learning we undertake during life.
+Learning does not only start at formal education from school – it starts much earlier when we are born, and when we begin to understand the world around us through our interactions with our parents and caregivers.
+Formal education from school and college follows after, but there are many other types of learning we undertake as well during life.

 In truth, we can’t escape a life filled with learning.
-Instead, let us embrace the world around us and the opportunities it presents to learn and grow.
-As the world turns, technology advances and the future draws near, we can stay alert and prepared by embracing a love of lifelong learning.
+Instead, we should embrace the world around us and the opportunities it presents to learn and grow.
+As the world turns, technology advances and the future draws near, we should stay alert and be prepared by embracing a love of lifelong learning.